• Skip to primary navigation

 “WAIT!” you say.
 “Won’t my husband’s sperm concentration decrease with that much sex?”

-Answer: No. In normal, healthy men, sperm quality is maximized by regular, daily ejaculation.
+Answer: No. While total sperm count decreases, the amount of healthy sperm stays the same– or increases.
+In normal, healthy men, sperm quality is maximized by regular, daily ejaculation.
 Don’t go too crazy though; having sex more than once a day will decrease the sperm concentration because it won’t have time to build back up.
 But unless your husband has sperm issues, every single blessed day is best.
 Now, if your husband has sperm issues (especially sperm count issues), you are going to want to back off to every other day.

 Also, sperm quality DECREASES with time in between ejaculations.
 In other word, the older the sperm sitting there in his testicles, the harder time it is going to have swimming up towards that egg.
 It’s hard to get pregnant with sperm that have been sitting and cooking in his testicles for a week and a half.
 Fresh sperm is best.
 So, if there is ever a time when you don’t have sex, make sure your husband still ejaculates at least every other day.
 How that is accomplished is your business.